DanielSzoska/borg-cygwin/README.md

 This creates a standard Windows installer for Borg Backup on 64bit Windows 7 and above.

 * The only prerequisite is NSIS installed, available at http://nsis.sourceforge.net/Download
-* About 1 GB free disk space required to build installer
+* About 1,5 GB free disk space required to build installer
-* Borg install itself will only require about 150 MB
+* Borg install itself will require about ~400 MB
-* Tested on Windows 7 64-bit
+* Tested on Windows 10 Pro 1709 64-bit

 ---